Addiction is a broad affliction with many subsets.

 However, this quickly wears off, and the urge to handwash reoccurs.

-In many ways, the addictive nature of OCD parallels that of drug and alcohol addiction; over time, the brain becomes reliant on the dopamine released by fulfilling obsessive behaviours, gradually becoming addicted.
+In many ways, the addictive nature of OCD parallels drug and alcohol addiction; over time, the brain becomes reliant on the dopamine released by fulfilling obsessive behaviours, gradually becoming addicted.

-The stress of a professional environment can sometimes exacerbate these symptoms, whilst the disorder itself can have a deeply negative impact on a person’s career.
+The stress of a professional environment can sometimes exacerbate these symptoms, whilst the disorder itself can negatively impact a person’s career.

 PTSD and addiction